lkugler/DART-WRF/README.md

 # DART-WRF

 This code runs an Ensemble Data Assimilation system with the software packages DART and WRF.
-All workflow steps are submitted to the cluster manager SLURM, which takes care of the dependencies.
+All workflow steps are submitted to the cluster manager SLURM, which takes care of the dependencies (the order in which tasks are done).

 - Why should I use it?
   - It's pythonic: see what it does at first glance, modular, flexible